Reby0217/ids706-miniProj78/README.md

 [![Report](https://github.com/Reby0217/ids706-miniProj8/actions/workflows/report.yml/badge.svg)](https://github.com/Reby0217/ids706-miniProj8/actions/workflows/report.yml)

-This project focuses on packaging a Python script into a command-line tool that counts words in a text file and stores the result in a SQL database.
-The project includes unit tests, continuous integration with GitHub Actions, and a structured development workflow.
+This project focuses on rewriting a Python script in Rust to create a more efficient command-line tool that counts words in a text file and stores the result in an SQL database.
+The emphasis is on demonstrating improvements in speed and resource usage through the Rust implementation.

 ---

-## Tool Documentation
+## Deliverables:

-### Script: `src/cli.py`
+### Python Script: `word_counter_py/cli.py`

 This script provides the following functionality: